Nelo-ojepa/MatchMyShade/README.md

 No more guessing.
 No more wasted money on wrong shades.
 Just your perfect match, every time.

 ---
+## Why MatchMyShade Matters

+Representation matters.
+Inclusion matters.
+Every woman deserves to feel beautiful and confident in her skin, and that starts with products made for her.

+MatchMyShade isn't just about finding foundation—it's about empowerment, convenience, and celebrating the beautiful diversity of black and brown skin tones.

+---
 ##  Our Target Users

 ### Everyday Shoppers